p-groarke/fea_osl/README.md

 - Create a Plane of reasonable size.
 Use the UVW Map modifier and check "XYZ to UVW".
   - The shader works in UV space, so as long as your object has a good UV mapping, you should be good to go.
 - Connect the main output to **Arnold Properties Vector Displacement** map input.
-  - This is important, as the shader outputs vector displacement which isn't compatible with other displace inputs (like Physical Material, Displace modifier, etc).
+  - This is important, as the shader outputs vector displacement which isn't compatible with some displace inputs (like Displace modifier).
 - Use Active Shade to see the results.

 ### Known Issues